henriksommerfeld/blog-hugo/content/article/2019-11-17-netlify-cms/index.md

 * Easy to configure page types and fields
 * Possibility to add custom editor controls

 Netlify CMS is just an extra dependency (Gatsby plugin) that lives together with your site.
-When you add a field to a page, the site changes and CMS changes required can go in the same commit and deploy, that's great.
+When you add a field to a page, the site changes and CMS changes required, can go in the same commit and deploy.
+That's great.

 When hosting your site on Netlify, you can add up to 5 additional users that can log in to the CMS as editors/admins.
 This is configurable through your account on netlify.com as easily as any other setting.